andrew/ultimate-awesome/README.md

 - [awesome-zotero](https://github.com/mohamedelashri/awesome-zotero) - A curated list of awesome Zotero resources.
 - [awesome-depth](https://github.com/scott89/awesome-depth) - A curated list of publication for depth estimation.
 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
+- [awesome-fluid-dynamics](https://github.com/lento234/awesome-fluid-dynamics) - A curated list of repositories related to fluid dynamics.
 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-naive](https://github.com/naive-ui/awesome-naive) - A curated list of awesome things related to Naive UI.
 - [awesome-m8](https://github.com/v3rm0n/awesome-m8) - A curated list of awesome Dirtywave M8 ecosystem.